LenderPanel.com

 Lloyds TSB Scotland

-• I am answering a Lloyds TSB Scotland transfer of equity application and have come to the section regarding defaults etc. I do some debts that I have been paying off over a long period, in fact they have long since disappeared from my credit score.
-Am I obliged to declare these?
+• I am filling out a Lloyds TSB Scotland transfer of equity application and have arrived at the part that asks about defaults etc. I do some debts that I have been paying off over a long period, in fact they no longer remain my credit records.
+Do I need to set these out?

-Questions that your lawyer is likely to ask regarding your Lloyds TSB Scotland Transfer of Equity
+Questions that your conveyancer may ask regarding your Lloyds TSB Scotland Transfer of Equity

 Please state the names and ages of anyone over the age of 17, other than the owners, who will occupy the property with you

-Information to consider in supporting the above Lloyds TSB Scotland transfer of equity information :
+Caveats to be read in further to the above Lloyds TSB Scotland transfer of equity Advice :

 Tax and Legal

-There are numerous potential tax and legal implications when transferring equity for your property.
+There may be various tax and legal implications when transferring equity for your property.
 You should always seek the advice of a solicitor on the Lloyds TSB Scotland conveyancing panel and accountant before transferring equity.

-Should the tenure of your property be leasehold, provisions in the lease may require that you obtain the consent of the landlord.
-If such terms are not adhered to you may be in violation of the lease.
-This could potentially result in the freeholder taking enforcement action against you.
+If your property is leasehold, the lease may have a requirement for notices to be served and that you have a license to do so from the freeholder.
+If such conditions are not complied with you may be in violation of the lease.
+This could trigger the freeholder taking enforcement action against you.

 Indemnity Insurance

-If the transfer of equity is made pursuant to an Order of the Court, then Insolvency Indemnity Insurance is not required.
+If the transfer of equity is made as a result of an Order of the Court, then Insolvency Indemnity Insurance is not required.
 In other cases, where a property is being transferred at less than market value between joint owners, an Insolvency Act Indemnity Insurance policy may be required.
-This is something that that your conveyancer will check with Lloyds TSB Scotland This is because, if the outgoing party is made bankrupt in the future, their Trustee in Bankruptcy could argue that they had transferred the property in order to avoid their creditors and apply to the Court to have the transaction set aside.
+This is something that that your conveyancing solicitor will check with Lloyds TSB Scotland This is because, if the outgoing party is made bankrupt in the future, their Trustee in Bankruptcy could argue that they had transferred the property in order to avoid their creditors and apply to the Court to have the transaction set aside.
 If this happens, it could affect your lender or a future buyer from you as they would lose the property and the lender may not get back what they have loaned to you.
 The Insolvency Act Indemnity Insurance policy only protects lenders such as Lloyds TSB Scotland or future buyers from you.
 If there is no mortgage and the outgoing owner is made bankrupt, there is a risk to you that you could lose your home if the transfer is set aside.
-The cost of the Insolvency Act Indemnity Insurance policy varies based on the market value of the property at the conclusion of the transfer of equity conveyancing.
+The cost of the Insolvency Act Indemnity Insurance policy is dependent on the market value of the property at the conclusion of the transfer of equity transaction.

-If you do not keep up the payments on your mortgage with Lloyds TSB Scotland your property may be repossessed.
+Your property may be repossessed if you do not keep up repayments on your mortgage with Lloyds TSB Scotland.

 Preparing the Transfer of Equity with a Lloyds TSB Scotland Mortgage